Yrh7383111/CampHub/README.md

 # CampHub
-CampHub is an interactive graphic website which allows users to manage their campgrounds with unique functionalities, including global search, profile, comment, review and notification.
+CampHub is an data sharing website which allows fans to manage their campgrounds with unique functionalities, including global search, profile, comment, review and notification.

 ## Project Setup